Frequently Asked Questions

 Yes.
 Since everyone takes a baseline test, the results after a possible injury are compared to their own individual results.

-We recommend taking a new baseline at least once per year, or before each sports season begins.
-Consult your doctor or qualified healthcare practitioner if you have a history of brain injuries or have any questions or concerns about completing the 10-minute assessment.
+We recommend taking a new Baseline at least once per year, or before each sports season begins.
+Consult your doctor or qualified healthcare practitioner if you have a history of brain injuries or have any questions or concerns about completing the assessment.

 Baseline assessments should be taken when the brain is healthy and functioning optimally, such as at the beginning of a sports season before contact practice begins.
 For best results, we recommend that individuals complete their baseline assessment in a similar environment to one in which they play or practice.
 For instance, soccer players should complete the assessment outside on a practice field, while ice hockey players should complete their baseline while wearing their skates.